DeFiCh/handbook/src/guides/guide_changi.md

 ### Connect Metamask.

-To connect to metamask the process is the same as the one described in [Connect Metamask to Floppynet](./guide_floppynet_short.md) and in [point 4](./guide_floppynet_short.md#4-fill-network-form-with-connection-data) use the Changi Testnet connection data below.
+To connect to MetaMask the process is the same as the one described in [Connect Metamask to Floppynet](./guide_floppynet_short.md) and in [point 4](./guide_floppynet_short.md#4-fill-network-form-with-connection-data) use the Changi Testnet connection data below.
 For now only the Chain Id and the optional block explorer in the Changi Testnet are different:

 | Network | RPC URL | Chain ID | Block Explorer |
 |---------|---------|----------|----------------|